dynatrace-perfclinics/dynatrace-getting-started/README.md

 Sign up for a new Dynatrace trial: https://bit.ly/dtsaastrial

-## Step 2: Discover Dynatrace Sandbox Tenant
+## Step 2: Discover Dynatrace Playground Tenant

-Every Dynatrace Trial user has access to a special [Dynatrace Sandbox tenant](https://wkf10640.apps.dynatrace.com/) that allows you to explore Dynatrace and all our use cases and capabilities.
+Every Dynatrace Trial user has access to a special [Discover Dynatrace (Playground) Tenant](https://wkf10640.apps.dynatrace.com/) that allows you to explore Dynatrace and all our use cases and capabilities.
-The Sandbox tenant is observing several applications running on k8s clusters.
+The Playground tenant is observing several applications running on k8s clusters.

 Some shared read-only dashboards I've uploaded for you:
 * [Getting Started Dashboard](https://wkf10640.apps.dynatrace.com/ui/document/v0/#share=eaa07354-fcf8-4723-8c26-8ca2b0f120a4)